Phantasus/Cuis-Smalltalk-Actors/Journal.md

 I chose to use a `FutureHandler` class, because that you still have some of the intended features of using `Project`.
 Dealing with Promises your own way.

+The Squeak Actors package tries to test the correct behaviour by forcing time passes by calling `doOneCycle` on the morphic world.
+This is on Cuis a not so good idea, as it's solved differently here and such tests don't work so well.

+Why are processes which are terminated with `Process terminateActive` not terminated?
+Because `isTerminated` returns in such cases `false`.

 ## 21th June 2020 (jpb)